Blog

 Final Thoughts

-Choosing between a stronger or weaker grip is not about following a rigid rule—it’s about understanding cause and effect.
-Your grip is a powerful lever that influences ball flight, and learning how to adjust it gives you greater control over your game.
+Choosing between a stronger or weaker grip is not about following a rigid rule, it is about understanding cause and effect.
+Your grip is a powerful lever that influences ball flight and clubface control, and learning to adjust it gives you a simple, equipment-free way to improve your game immediately.

-By recognizing your tendencies, making thoughtful adjustments, and practicing with intention, you can use your grip as a reliable tool rather than a source of confusion.
-Whether you favor a stronger or weaker grip, the goal remains the same: a square clubface, solid contact, and a ball flight you can trust.
+By recognizing your ball-flight tendencies, making incremental adjustments, and practicing with purpose, you can use your grip as a reliable diagnostic tool, not a source of frustration.
+Whether you land on a stronger, neutral, or weaker position, the goal is always the same: a square clubface, solid contact, and a ball flight you can repeat.

 Leave a Reply